ogaston/ogaston/src/blog/every-tech-comes-with-benefits-but-also-brings-problems-choose-wisely.md

 All I needed was a simple site where people could know who I am and what I’m doing.
 So, instead of overloading it, I stripped it down.

-For the third time, I rebuilt my personal website — but now with the opposite mindset.
+For the third time, I rebuilt my personal website (the one that you're looking at right now 😉) — but now with the opposite mindset.
 I avoided unnecessary complexity, chose a **simple static site generator**, and kept the project minimal.
 The result?
 No more dependency nightmares, and the site perfectly fits my needs.

 <h2 id="final-thoughts">Final Thoughts</h2>